The numbers behind Plimpton 322: The numbers on the tablet

 Text in [brackets] is a reconstitution of missing material.
-The (1)s are implied by the mathematical structure of the data and may have been written ahead of or along the documented break in the tablet.
-Comparison of this tablet with others of the period suggests strongly that the calculation is carried over from a now missing left-hand companion tablet.
-The cleanness of the break suggests that a special, long tablet was fashioned by pushing two standard tablets end to end.
-Although this joint would have been fragile, the reported traces of modern glue on the join surface suggest that the two halves survived together until modern times.\vs

-This transcription includes four corrections of the cuneiform entries.
-According to [Joyce, 1995]: ``In the second row, third column, the original number was 3:12:01 rather than 1:20:25.
-In the ninth row, second column, the original number was 9:01 instead of 8:01.
-In the 13th row, second column, the original number was 7:12:01 instead of 2:41.
-And in the 15th row, third column, the original number was 53 rather than 1:46.''
-Robson's transcription differs from Joyce's in that, in row 15, she corrects the 56 to a 28 and leaves the 53.
-Our analysis will show that this was indeed the correct correction.\vs
+The initial 1s are now generally accepted [Britton {\it et al.} 2011]; they occur along the cleavage between Plimpton 322 and a missing left-hand portion of the tablet.
+This transcription includes six generally accepted corrections of the cuneiform entries; again, see [Britton {\it et al.} 2011], although Friberg [2007] maintains 3 13 in Row 2, Column 3 and 56 in row 3, Column 2. \vs

-The tablet has four columns, which we label here from left to right $A$; $S$, $D$ (following Robson, for Short and Diagonal); and $N$ a row number running from 1 to 15. \vs
+The four columns of the tablet may be labeled from left to right $A$, $S$, $D$ and $N$, the last a row number running from 1 to 15. \vs

-The uncontested\footnote{There has been disagreement about the presence or absence of initial 1s in column A; if they are absent, then item 2 below should read ``and one less than a perfect square,'' and item 5 should read $A = S^2/(D^2-S^2)$.} mathematical properties of the numbers on the tablet are as follows \begin{enumerate} \item The numbers in column $A$ decrease, fairly regularly, from top to bottom. \item Each number in column $A$ is a perfect square and one more than a perfect square.
+The uncontested (except for Friberg [2007]) mathematical properties of the numbers on the tablet are as follows \begin{enumerate} \item The numbers in column $A$ decrease, fairly regularly, from top to bottom. \item Each number in column $A$ is a perfect square and one more than a perfect square.

-\item In each row, the numbers in column $S$ and column $D$ have no common factors.
-(One exception: row 11). \item In each row, $D^2-S^2$ is a perfect square. \item In each row, $A = D^2/(D^2-S^2)$. \end{enumerate}